burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 6. Processing the program code by the preprocessor.
 The preprocessor can be built-in into the compiler, or it can be an independent program.
 For details about available preprocessor language directives, please read [2, p.43] or documentation for any de-facto standard toolchain like [GCC](https://gcc.gnu.org/onlinedocs/cpp/Macros.html#Macros).

-The output of preprocessing of the source file is named as *preprocessed source* and typically has the extension `*.i`.
+The output of preprocessing of the source file is named as *preprocessed source* and if this stage is presented separately during compilation the output file typically has the extension `*.i`.
 For example, obtaining such a source file from [clang](https://clang.llvm.org/get_started.html) can be achieved via `clang -E.` After the initial textual phase and C preprocessor phase, the next phase for compilation is Lexical Analysis.

 ### Lexical Analysis

 The essence of Lexical analysis of the program is in splitting the program source code text into tokens.
 Separate words or atoms of a program source code text are some words of the source text that cannot be divided further.
+One way to separate tokens is via whitespace.
+In C and C++ whitespace includes different keyboard spaces and comments.
+However, sometimes tokens are not separated by whitespace.

 An important aspect of C and C++ is that the C and C++ compiler always tries to assemble the longest valid token (in terms of the number of single characters) by processing the text from left to right character by character, even if the result is an unbuildable program.
 Example from [2, p.20]:
 ```cpp